mhightower83/Arduino/doc/mmu.rst

 Overview
 --------

-The ESP8266 has a total of 64K of instruction memory, IRAM.
-This 64K of IRAM is composed of one dedicated 32K block of IRAM and two 16K blocks of IRAM.
-The last two 16K blocks of IRAM are flexible in the sense that it can be used as a transparent cache for external flash memory.
-These blocks can either be used for IRAM or an instruction cache for executing code out of flash, ICACHE.
+The ESP8266 has 64KB of instruction memory, IRAM, composed of one dedicated 32KB block of IRAM and two 16KB blocks of IRAM.
+When configured with the 32KB ICACHE option (a transparent instruction cache), external flash memory becomes available to execute code.
+When configured with a 16KB ICACHE, the other 16KB block is appended to the 32KB block, increasing the available IRAM for code to 48KB.

-The code generated for a sketch is divided up into two groups, ICACHE and IRAM.
-IRAM offers faster execution.
-It is used for interrupt service routines, exception handling, and time-critical code.
-The ICACHE allows for the execution of up to 1MB of code stored in flash.
-On a cache miss, a delay occurs as the instructions are read from flash via the SPI bus.
+Two groups of memory (ICACHE and IRAM) hold the code compiled for a sketch.
+The IRAM group contains code for interrupt service routines, exception handling, and time-critical code.
+The ICACHE supports the execution of up to 1MB of code stored in FLASH.
+On a cache miss, a delay occurs as the instructions load from FLASH into the cache.
+The SPI bus FLASH access contributes to this delay.

 There is 98KB of DRAM space.
-This memory can be accessed as byte, short, or a 32-bit word.
+This memory can be accessed as a byte, short, or a 32-bit word.
 Access must be aligned according to the data type size.
-A 16bit short must be on a multiple of 2-byte address boundary.
+A 16-bit short must be on a multiple of 2-byte address boundary.
 Likewise, a 32-bit word must be on a multiple of 4-byte address boundary.
 In contrast, data access in IRAM or ICACHE must always be a full 32-bit word and aligned.
-We will discuss a non32-bit exception handler for this later.
+We will discuss a non-32-bit exception handler for this later.

 Option Summary
 --------------